ellenxtan/Face-verification-using-convolutional-neural-networks/README.md

 )
 ```

-## Training design
-- Data augmentation: horizontally flip the given image randomly with a probability of 0.5 (transforms.RandomHorizontalFlip()) - increase the AUC for 3% after added.
-- Objective function for classification: Cross entropy loss
-- Optimizer: SGD(momentum=0.9, weight decay=5e-5, initial learning rate=0.15)
-- Learning rate scheduler on validation loss: ReduceLROnPlateau with mode="min", patience=2, factor=0.85.
-- Batch size=128.

-## How to run?
-- Run the file `script.py`.

 ## Reference
 He, K., Zhang, X., Ren, S., & Sun, J. (2016).
 Deep residual learning for image recognition.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 770-778).